DuhaimeLab/VSTE/README.md

 # VSTE
 Repository for the Viral Sorting Tools Evaluation (VSTE) project in the Duhaime lab.

-At a minimum, this repository will contain the code for evaluating the various viral sorting tools tested.
+This repository contains the code to replicate the analyses found in: https://www.biorxiv.org/content/10.1101/2023.08.07.552334v2